sixpack/sixpack/README.rst

     $ SIXPACK_CONFIG=<path to config.yml> sixpack-web

-Sixpack Server and Sixpack Web will be listing on ports 5000 and 5001 respectively.
-For use in a production enviroment, please see the "Production Notes" section below.
+Sixpack-server and Sixpack-web will be listening on ports 5000 and 5001 respectively.
+For use in a production environment, please see the "Production Notes" section below.

 We've also thrown in a small script that will help seed Sixpack with loads of random data, for testing and development on sixpack-web.
 You can seed Sixpack with the following command::